- Prevention measure of Altitude Sickness

-Altitude sickness is a dangerous health problem which is caused due to high altitude where air is thin with no vegetation.
-It happens due to less oxygen in the air of high altitude.
+Altitude sickness is a dangerous health problem that is caused due to high altitudes where the air is thin with no vegetation.
+It happens due to less oxygen in the air at high altitudes.
 The quick hike up to the high altitude is the reason behind this problem.

 The mild of altitude sickness can be seen from 2500m however the symptoms can only be seen from the altitude of 3000m.